abilandz/PH8124/Lecture_2/Lecture_2.md

 * They are untyped (i.e. you do not need to specify at declaration whether variables are integers, strings, etc.).
 By default, all **Bash** variables are strings, but if they contain only digits and if you pass them to some operator which takes as argument(s) only integers, then **Bash** will interpret the variable as an integer;
 * By convention, for built-in **Bash** variable names we use only capital characters, while for command names we use all low-case characters.
 For user's variables, use some intermediate case, like ```Var```  or ```someVariable```, to ease the code readability and to avoid potential conflict with the existing built-in **Bash** variable.
 Variable name starts with a letter or underscore, and may contain any number of following letters, digits and underscores.
 Variable name can not start with a digit;
 * The lifetime of a variable is by default limited to the terminal session in which you have defined it.
-But you can make its existence persistent in any new terminal you open (i.e. in your _environment_) by adding its definition to the very special ```.bashrc``` file (more on this in the moment!);
+But you can make its existence persistent in any new terminal you open (i.e. in your _environment_) by adding its definition to the very special ```.bashrc``` file (more on this at the end of this section!);
 * It is possible to store in the variable the output of some command, and then manipulate this output programmatically (more on this later!);
 * It is possible to store in the variable the content of an external file (more on this later!);
 * There are some built-in variables always set to some values, e.g. **HOME**, **SHELL**, **PATH**, etc. These special variables are the essential part of your **shell** environment, and if they are not set correctly, everything in your current terminal session can start falling apart (more on this later!).